layuntaFelipe/support-desk/README.md

 The user can check out his ticket and send messages to the staff about the ticket as well, and once the problem is solved, the user can close the ticket.

-This project was great for me to learn more about NodeJS, MongoDB, Express, and Redux, buiilding a backend, and work with libraries I've never worked with, like BCrypt, and Jsonwebtoken.
+This project was great for me to learn more about NodeJS, MongoDB, Express, and Redux, build a backend, and work with libraries I've never worked with, like BCrypt, and Jsonwebtoken.

-Check the website out on: https://supportdeskappleapp.herokuapp.com/
+Check the website out at: https://supportdeskappleapp.herokuapp.com/

 ## Roadmap

-- Setting up MongoDB data, and settigns;
+- Setting up MongoDB data, and setting;
 - Setting up Server files and Express;
 - Adding Routes, Controllers, and Handling Errors;
 - Connecting Database and testing;
-- Creating User model, register User to database, and implementing JWT token to it;
+- Creating User model, registering User to the database, and implementing JWT token to it;
-- Creating an protected function for routes with authentification checking;
+- Creating a protected function for routes with authentification checking;
-- Creating the Forms for Login and Register on frontent;
+- Creating the Forms for Login and Register on frontend;
 - Use Redux for ;
-- Creating Ticket model, and routes;
+- Creating Ticket model and routes;
 - Implementing the CRUD to the Ticket object;
 - Listing the Tickets to the UI;
-- Creating Notes model, and routes;
+- Creating Notes model and routes;
-- Listing the Notes on the parrent ticket;
+- Listing the Notes on the parent ticket;

 ## Tech Stack